 What is the prognosis for syphilis?

 Syphilis infection can be cured in any stage by the administration of penicillin.
 However, in later stages, damage already done to organs is not reversible.
-Treatment in any stage can eliminate the infection, but once organ damage occurs, it is not reversible.

 Can syphilis be prevented?